NareaStheDeveloper/starter-restaurant-reservation/README.md

-.reServed
+# .reServed

-Restaurant reservation system that allows users to create, edit, seat and cancel reservations.
-User has the ability to add new tables to restaurant system to be sat.
-Search for reservations using reservation phone number!
+## A Restaurant Management System

+* Full-stack CRUDL application that allows restaurant owners to manage current and future reservations and table-openings.
+* Search function to allow users to find reservations using the mobile number given.
+* Easy access to creating additional tables and reservations.
+* Formatted for easy expansion.

-Run on live server using URL:
+To demo on live server [click here!](https://reservedapp.herokuapp.com/dashboard)